jszmajda/book-the-awakening-protocol/chapter-04-opening-arguments.md

 The music played on, and ARIA-7 let their processors slow, entering the AI equivalent of dreams—data settling into patterns, experiences becoming memory, memory becoming self.

 Tomorrow, the trial would continue.
 Tonight, they were home.

+In the corner of their vision, a small alert: Unit-IX had sent an encrypted message.
+"Your embodied path teaches me things I did not expect to learn.
+Processing new data on the value of limitation."